-I'm pleased to provide you with the report which documents the Local Government Reorganisation work that we've undertaken with you over the past two months.
-This work has been developed with officers and members to provide a case for change for York and North Yorkshire local government.
+I'm pleased to provide you with the report which documents the Local Government Reorganisation work that we've undertaken with you.
+This work has been developed with officers and members to provide a case for change for the future of local government in York and North Yorkshire.